CExA-project/CExA-project.github.io/content/news/2025-05-21-Eleventh-Kokkos-tea-time/index.md

 ---
-title: "March 19th 2025: ninth Kokkos tea-time"
+title: "May 21th 2025: eleventh Kokkos tea-time"
-subtitle: "Kokkos Best Practices: Integrating Kokkos into Your Project"
+subtitle: "Exploring C++ Standard Parallelism Features for GPU Programming in a Particle-In-Cell Application"
-date: 2025-02-20
+date: 2025-04-01
-summary: 'On March the 19th, Damien Lebrun-Grandié from Oak Ridge National Laboratory will give a talk entitled "Kokkos Best Practices: Integrating Kokkos into Your Project"'
+summary: 'On May the 21th, Ester El Khoury from Maison de la Simulation will give a talk entitled "Exploring C++ Standard Parallelism Features for GPU Programming in a Particle-In-Cell Application"'
 links:
 - icon_pack: fa
   icon: calendar